VasylZalizetskiy/PolygonsEditor/README.md

 # PolygonsEditor
-Development tools - MS Visual C ++ using the MFC library and GUI GDI.
+Development tools - MS Visual C ++ using the MFC library and GDI.